-Human ANA Hep screen ELISA kit intended for determining in vitro quantitative amounts of IgG autoantibodies to nuclear antigens (ANA Hep) in human plasma and serum.
+Human ANA Hep screen ELISA kit intended for determining in vitro quantitative amounts of IgG autoantibodies to anti-nuclear antigens (antinuclear antibodies, ANA Hep) in human plasma and serum.
 This screening assay has a minimum analytical sensitivity limit of diagn.
 98.9%.

 A mixture of purified antigens SS-A-52 (Ro-52), SS-A-60 (Ro-60), SS-B (La), RNP/Sm, RNP-70, RNP-A, RNP-C, Sm-BB, Sm-D, Sm-E, Sm-F, Sm-G, Scl -70, Jo-1, dsDNA, ssDNA, polynucleosomes, mononucleosomes, histone complex, histone H1, histone H2A, histone H2B, histone 3, histone H4, Pm-Scl-100 and centromere B is coated on to microwells.